 Shift Differential Overtime: A (Simple) Example

-Here’s an example to illustrate how overtime should be included when your workweek included differential pay:
+Here’s an example to illustrate how overtime pay should be taken into account when your workweek included differential pay:

 1. Calculate Straight-Time

-First, we need to calculate Jane’s “straight-time” pay, which is how much she would make without overtime added.
+First, we need to calculate Jane’s “straight-time” pay, which is how much she would make per hour without overtime added.
 We’ll use this number to figure out Jane’s overtime wage.

 - 4 days x 8 hours per day x $20 per hour = $640